 Logo courtesy of International Paper

-Late last week, International Paper completed the sale of its global cellulose fibers (GCF) business unit to American Industrial Partners (AIP), a New York City-based private equity firm.
+Late in the week of Jan.
+19, International Paper completed the sale of its global cellulose fibers (GCF) business unit to American Industrial Partners (AIP), a New York City-based private equity firm.

-GCF now operates as an independent company and maintains headquarters in Memphis.
+GCF now operates as an independent company and maintains it headquarters in Memphis.

 “Becoming an independent company marks an exciting new chapter for GCF, and we are proud to partner with AIP in this next phase,” says Clay Ellis, CEO of GCF.
 “AIP’s long-term investment approach and deep operational expertise align well with our culture and priorities, and we remain focused on serving our customers, supporting our employees and building on the strong foundation already in place.”